-By way of summary, Figure 15.5 "Major influences on m" explains why each of the major variables influences m_1 and m_2 in the ways implied by the equations presented above.
+By way of summary, Figure 15.6 "Major influences on m" explains why each of the major variables influences m_1 and m_2 in the ways implied by the equations presented above.

-Figure 15.5 Major influences on m_1 and m_2
+Figure 15.6 Major influences on m_1 and m_2

-As we saw in Chapter 14 "The Money Supply Process", currency holdings, excess reserves, and required reserves slow down the multiple deposit creation process by removing funds from it.
+As we saw at the beginning of this chapter, currency holdings, excess reserves, and required reserves slow down the multiple deposit creation process by removing funds from it.
 The bigger rr and ER/D are, the less each bank lends of the new deposits it receives.
 The bigger C/D is, the less money is deposited in the first place.
 For those reasons, we place those variables in the denominator.
 The larger the denominator, holding the numerator constant, the smaller m_1 or m_2 will be, of course.
 The appropriate money supply components compose the numerator-currency, and checkable deposits for m_1 , and currency, checkable deposits, time deposits, and money market mutual funds compose the numerator for m_2 .